sebaena/CosmeticsWebsite/README.md

   - for test data, temporary files

 # TODO:
+0. error catch for promisese should be added
 1. ingredent function should be freshed if user changes product
 2. check and filter function in cosmetic componet should be in backend???
 3. start to build backend server with express.js